Post by Dana Donofree, AnaOno Founder and CEO

 I fear my disease metastasizing to other areas.

 I was diagnosed with early-stage breast cancer less than a year ago and now have no evidence of disease.

 I walk to show the world we are all stronger than we know and for those beautiful women that can't, those fighting, and surviving!

 Sponsored by SIU

-I was 37 when diagnosed with Stage 2B breast cancer.
-I was 39 when I was diagnosed with Stage IV breast cancer and have made it to 44!
+I was 37 when I was diagnosed with breast cancer, I was 39 when I was diagnosed with Stage IV breast cancer and I am now 44.

-I'm walking to raise awareness of metastatic breast cancer and the research we so desperately need.
-As the chair of the Orlando Metsquerade, this is important to me and others living with stage IV breast cancer.
+Walking to raise awareness of metastatic breast cancer and the research we so desperately need is important to me.

 I fear dying and leaving my family.

 Sponsored by Eisai

 I have been diagnosed with breast cancer twice, 20 years apart.